dennisphan/07_Pewlett_Hackard_Analysis/Written_Report.md

  - **The number of retirees by titles and ages** presented the total potential retirees by title and current age.
  - **The number of internal eligible mentors** summarized the total elibile mentors for each title.
  - **The number of potential candidates per mentor** calculated the number of candidates each mentor was about to coach to replace the retiring people.
+ - **The number of potential candidates per mentor** calculated the number of candidates eachmentor was about to coach every year.

 ## Analysis